 Chez Paul

 This is one of the restaurants often recommended to go to on a Sunday.
 However, we went and had a horrible experience.
 They stuck us in the back and overcooked our meat.
+Then the chef yelled at our waitress in French in the back when we asked about the meat.
 I would never recommend anyone go here.

 Hotel Costes Bar